CallumBoase/plasmic-supabase/README.md

     * Configure the form fields so it contains an email and password input
     * In Plasmic studio, top right next to the triangle button, click "view" and select "Turn off design mode"
     * Turn on `Interactive` mode in the studio
-    * Fill in the form with a valid email & password of a Supabase user in your Supabase project
+    * Fill in the form with a valid email & password of a Supabase user in your Supabase project but **don't submit it yet**
     * Attach an interaction to the form for `onSubmit`:
         * Action 1: `SupabaseUserGlobalContext -> login`.
 Fill in the fields that appear (`Email` and `Password`) with the dynamic values from the form: `form.value.email` & `form.value.password`.
 Also fill in the `Success redirect` field with the home page `/`
     * Close the form configuration popups and submit the login form with a valid email & password.
 You should have logged in but won't yet be able to tell.